-ranging demands on the Community institutions to intensify and broaden Community activity in this area.
-This resolution, which represents an important political standpoint, inspired much of the work in drawing up this programme.
+This Resolution, which represents an important political standpoint, inspired much of the work in drawing up this programme.

-12. These views are also shared by other bodies such as the ETUC (European Trade Union Confederation), which as early as 1979 established a 'programme for the attainment of equal rights and opportunities for women'.
-The declaration of the high-level OECD conference in May 1980 and the action programme of the

-United Nations for 1980-85 reflect a similar concern and approach to the problem.
-The equal opportunities and women's employment committees/commissions or equivalent bodies operating in the Member States, which the Commission has brought together regularly since December 1980 in a Liaison Group for Equal Opportunities to advise it in this field, have also, together with a number of other women's organizations and the Youth Forum of the European Communities, called on the Commission to give a fresh impetus to its activity on the promotion of equal opportunities.
+12. These views are also shared by other bodies such as the ETUC (European Trade Union Confederation) which, as early as 1979, established a "programme for the attainment of equal rights and opportunities for women".
+The declaration of the high-level OECD conference in May 1980 and the action programme of the United Nations for 1980-1985 reflect a similar concern and approach to the problem.
+The equal opportunities and women's employment committees/commissions or equivalent bodies operating in the Member States, which the Commission has brought together regularly since December 1980 in a Liaison Group for Equal Opportunities to advise it in this field, have also, together with a number of other women's organisations and the Youth Forum of the European Communities ealled on the Commission to give a fresh impetus to its activity on the promotion of equal opportunities.